Sleep Apnea Treatment In Litchfield Park, AZ

 What Treatments Are Available For Sleep Apnea?

-There are several treatment options for those suffering from sleep apnea.
-At Warren & Hagerman Family Dentistry we offer:
+diagram showing the complications of sleep apneaThere are several treatment options for those suffering from sleep apnea.
+At Warren & Hagerman Family Dentistry, we offer sleep apnea therapy with custom-fitted oral appliances.

 Oral Appliance Therapy

-An oral appliance is similar to a retainer or mouth guard and slightly advances the lower jaw or tongue, which can better open your airway during sleep.
-This alternative to a CPAP machine can improve your breathing and reduce, or even stop, snoring.
-Everyone’s mouth is different, so we provide customized oral appliances for each patient.
+Dr. Warren and Dr. Hagerman often recommend custom-fitted oral appliances to help alleviate the symptoms of sleep apnea.
+An oral appliance is similar to a retainer or mouth guard and slightly advances the lower jaw or tongue, which can keep the airway open during sleep.
+This sleek, non-invasive alternative to a CPAP machine can improve your breathing and help stop snoring while you sleep.

-Schedule Your Consultation With Dr. Warren or Dr. Hagerman Today!
+Schedule Your Sleep Apnea Consultation Today!

 Sleep is vital to your health and quality of life.
-If you’re concerned you or your loved one suffers from sleep apnea, give us a call.
+If you or a loved one is suffering from sleep apnea, give us a call.
 We’re always happy to answer any questions you have about sleep apnea or any of the other services we offer.
+A consultation with our dentists will help you decide if sleep apnea treatment could be the best solution for your health!

 New Patient?